e271728182/DRL-Continuous_Control/README.md

-checkpoint_actor.pth.pth : A trained actor for the DDPG model checkpoint_critic.pth: A trained critic actor for the DDPG model Model.py :An actor-critic model build on a  Deep neural network architecture ModelV02.py:An actor-critic model build on a  Deep neural network architecture with a tentative batch normalization (currently not working) ddpg_agent.py: An agent class that implements the DDPG algorithm.
-Agent class inherits the Qnetwork class in Model.py
+checkpoint_actor.pth.pth : A trained actor for the DDPG model checkpoint_critic.pth: A trained critic actor for the DDPG model Model.py :An actor-critic model build on a  Deep neural network architecture (original from DRL repository) ModelV02.py:An actor-critic model build on a  Deep neural network architecture with a tentative batch normalization and modified NN parameters. ddpg_agent2.py: An agent class that implements the DDPG algorithm.
+Agent class inherits the Qnetwork class in Model.py. this has been modified from the orifinal ddpg_agent.py from the DRL repository

 the forward method overrides the nn.module forward method as prescribed in the documentation the forward method does not need to be called explicitly